Become an Inclusive Employers Member today

 Why was this day created?

-In 1966, the United Nations brought about this day to stop racial discrimination.
+In 1966, the United Nations brought about International Day for the Elimination of Racial Discrimination to stop racial discrimination.
 The day focuses on actions and activities to bring awareness and solutions for individuals most affected by racial discrimination.

 The apartheid laws were abolished in 1991, and racist legislation in other nations was also abolished by this point.